-Dilaudid is a prescription analgesic that’s used to treat severe or chronic pain.
+Dilaudid is a prescription analgesic used to treat severe or chronic pain.
 Also known as hydromorphone, Dilaudid belongs to the opioid family and is highly addictive.
-With a potency of 5 to 10 times that of morphine, Dilaudid will produce habituation and dependence if it is taken for too long or if it’s abused.
+With a potency of 5 to 7 times that of morphine, Dilaudid will produce habituation and dependence if it is taken for too long or abused.

-Dilaudid is a full opioid agonist, meaning that it completely fills the opioid receptors in the brain.
-This thorough neurological binding rapidly suppresses pain while also creating a sense of calm, relaxation, and euphoria.
+Dilaudid is a full opioid agonist, meaning it fills the opioid receptors in the brain.
+This specific neurological binding rapidly suppresses pain while creating a sense of calm, relaxation, and euphoria.
 It is a short-acting opioid with an onset of 10-15 minutes, which makes the drug particularly useful for users suffering from intense pain that calls for immediate relief.

 What is Dilaudid Abuse?

 Most people who abuse Dilaudid started taking it for legitimate medical problems.
-Because Dilaudid does such a good job of relieving severe pain, people come to rely on it for all pain relief and may take too much of it or take it for longer than prescribed.
+However, because Dilaudid does a good job of relieving severe pain, people rely on it for all pain relief and may take too much of it or take it longer than prescribed.
 This rapidly reduces its effectiveness, causing a person to increase the amount they take to produce the same level of pain relief.